 At Medcare, a spine specialist will start to assess the patient with a medical history, physical exam, checking for muscle strength, sensation and reflexes.
 If necessary, imaging tests may be required.
 You may be asked to have an x-ray, MRI, CT scan and/or electroneuromyography (ENMG) for the proper diagnosis.

 The spine specialist will give you a plan for your low-back pain radiating to the leg and/or foot (lumbosacral radicular pain) treatment, according to the case.
-This plan could include medications, such as: anti-inflammatories, painkillers and muscle relaxants, physical therapy, pain clinic and spinal injections.
+This sciatica treatment plan could include medications, such as: anti-inflammatories, painkillers and muscle relaxants, physical therapy, pain clinic and spinal injections.

-If the patient does not improve with conservative treatment, our spinal surgeons can proceed with the required surgical treatment to alleviate their sciatic problem due to lumbar disc herniation or related problem.
+If the patient does not improve with conservative sciatica treatment, our spinal surgeons can proceed with the required surgical treatment to alleviate their sciatic problem due to lumbar disc herniation or related problem.

 The main indications for surgery for cases of lumbar disc herniation are the following: significant and persistent pain to the leg and/or foot, weakness of the lower limb, and in more severe cases, loss of bowel and/or bladder control (cauda equina syndrome).
 The spine surgeon usually use microsurgical technique to remove part of the herniated disc to decompress the sciatic nerve (lumbar decompression and microdiscectomy).